 Gleaners Community Food Bank, with broad community support, fights hunger in southeastern Michigan.

-For more than 37 years, Gleaners Community Food Bank has been "feeding hungry people and nourishing our communities."
-Last year, Gleaners distributed 41 million pounds of emergency food to more than 550 partner soup kitchens, shelters and pantries in Wayne, Oakland, Macomb, Livingston and Monroe counties.
+For more than 40 years, Gleaners Community Food Bank has been "feeding hungry people and nourishing our communities."
+Last year, Gleaners distributed 42 million pounds of emergency food to 499 partner soup kitchens, shelters and pantries in Wayne, Oakland, Macomb, Livingston, and Monroe counties.

 This is a very fulfilling volunteer opportunity.
 Not only are we contributing to hunger alleviation, which is very fulfilling, but the self-satisfaction of planting and harvesting produce and seeing the fruits of your own labor is also very rewarding.